vytdev/debug-stick/README-curseforge.md

 ## 📂 Where To Download?

 You can get the add-on from **my website (recommended)**, **CurseForge**, or **GitHub**.

-- [Linkvertise → My Website (recommended)][lnk-website-dl]
-- [Linkvertise → CurseForge][lnk-curseforge-dl]
-- [Linkvertise → GitHub][lnk-github-dl]

 You can also download it from MCPEDL, but it might be harder to get the right version that'll work for your specific game version.

 ### 📦 On My Website (recommended)

+[Linkvertise → My Website (recommended)][lnk-website-dl]

 This is the **easiest way**.
 Just find your Minecraft version and click the download link.
-It redirects to and auto-downloads via CurseForge.
+How this works?

+1. Linkvertise (1-time step)
+2. Pick your Minecraft version and download.

+You'll be sent to CurseForge.
+The add-on will auto-download after.
+No extra steps needed.

 ### 📦 On CurseForge

+[Linkvertise → CurseForge][lnk-curseforge-dl]

 If you're on mobile, switch to "Desktop Mode" so the download button appears.
 Then: